Mathmagician8191/Liberty-Chess/Standards.md

 Starts at 1 and increments after every Black move.

 This field is optional, the default value is 1.

+## Pawn multiple move configuration

+The number of squares a pawn can move first move, a comma (","), and then the maximum row a pawn can move multiple squares from.

+This field is optional, the default value is "2,2".
+Even if the field is present, the part from the comma onwards is also optional, defaulting to ",2"

 # Coordinate representation